therealPaulPlay/Playlight-Site/README.md

 Indies, unite.
 Playlight is the best way to get your game seen.

 ## Backend
-Looking for the backend code?
+Looking for the backend?
 It is available [here](https://github.com/therealPaulPlay/Playlight-Backend).

 ## SDK
 Looking for the SDK?
 It is available [here](https://github.com/therealPaulPlay/Playlight-SDK).